-Click on the images help you identify an Yellow birch.
+Click on the images help you identify a yellow birch.

 Form

-Large, height 60' to 70'; diameter 24" to 36"; in the open, trunks are usually short and divide into numerous large ascending limbs that form a broad open crown; under forest conditions, trunks are tall and clear of limbs.
+Large trees can reach heights of 60 to 70 feet and trunk diameter can reach 24 to 36 inches.
+In the open, trunks are usually short and divide into numerous large ascending limbs that form a broad open crown.
+Under forest conditions, trunks are tall and clear of limbs.

 Bark

-Yellow gray or straw color; peeling freely into thin papery layers that produce a ragged appearance on the main stem and lower branches; twigs light brown, lustrous, and slightly aromatic with oil of wintergreen.
+Bark is yellow-gray or straw color and peels freely into thin papery layers that produce a ragged appearance on the main stem and lower branches.
+Twigs are light brown, lustrous, and have a slight wintergreen smell.

 Leaf

-Simple, alternate on stem, length 3" to 5"; oval to oblong, deeply and finely toothed; dull dark green on upper surface and paler beneath; much larger than paper birch; turns bright yellow in autumn.
+Leaves are simple and alternate on stem, usually between 3 to 5inches long.
+Shape is oval to oblong.
+Edges are deeply and finely toothed.
+Color is dull dark green on upper surface and paler beneath.
+Leaves are much larger than paper birch and turn bright yellow in autumn.

 Fruit (seed)

-Chestnut-brown winged nutlets contained in a cone-shaped catkin about 1" long.
+Chestnut-brown winged nutlets contained in a cone-shaped catkin about 1 inch long.

 Range